mdovale/SpecKit/README.md

 SpecKit is designed for datasets with millions of samples.
 Performance comes from:

 1. **Numba JIT Kernels**
    - Core bin-by-bin statistics are computed with hand-optimized Goertzel recurrences.
    - Parallelized across segments using `numba.prange`.

 2. **Selective Detrending**
-   - Order = `-1`: window only
+   - Order = `-1`: windowing only.
-   - Order = `0`: mean removal
+   - Order = `0`: mean removal.
-   - Order = `1,2`: polynomial detrend via orthonormal basis (`_build_Q`)
+   - Order = `1,2`: polynomial detrend via orthonormal basis (`_build_Q`).
    - The detrend mode changes which JIT kernel is dispatched.

 3. **Window/Polynomial Caching**
    - Expensive objects like windows and polynomial bases are cached per segment length.

 4. **Fallback to NumPy**
    - If Numba is unavailable, pure-NumPy helpers vectorize segment processing.
    - NumPy path uses highly optimized `polyfit`/`polyval` for detrending.

 5. **Single-Bin Evaluation**